josanvallejo/padics/README.md

 * p-adic systems of linear equations

-**Remark**: Some functions in the package make use of the commands `firstn` and `lastn`, which require a Maxima version 5.41 or higher.
+**Remark**: Some functions in the package make use of the commands `firstn` and `lastn`, which were introduced in Maxima 5.39.
+If `firstn` or `lastn` are not detected as built-in functions, equivalent functions are defined here.

 To install the package, simply copy `padics.mac` to your working directory, or make a global installation by copying the file to